ni/nimi-python/docs/nidcpower/class.rst

     .. py:attribute:: ovp_limit

         Determines the voltage limit, in volts, beyond which overvoltage protection (OVP) engages.
+        The limit is specified as a positive value, but symmetric positive and negative limits are enforced simultaneously.
+        For example, setting the OVP Limit to 65 will configure the OVP feature to trigger an OVP error if the output exceeds ±65 V.

         Valid Values: 2 V to 210 V
         Default Value: 210 V

+        .. note:: NI-DCPower uses the terms "source" and "output".
+However, while sinking with electronic loads and SMUs these correspond to "sinking" and "input", respectively.

-        .. note:: This property is not supported on all devices.
+            This property is not supported on all devices.
 For more information about supported devices, search ni.com for Supported Properties by Device.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.